Scripter17/JREP/README.md

 - `abc xyz`: Replace `abc` with `xyz` without any conditions

-Obviously 99% of use cases don't need conditionals at all so just doing `--sub abc def * uvw xyz` is sufficient The following have extended help that can be seen with --help [topic]: sub, blockwise, order
+Obviously 99% of use cases don't need conditionals at all so just doing `--sub abc def * uvw xyz` is sufficient

 ## (`blockwise`) Blockwise sorting
 A generic sort function will think "file10.jpg" comes before "file2.jpg"